blackbaud/uat-kit/content/walkthroughs/custom-fields/index.md

 </code>
 </pre>

-Another solution would be to remove the **Related individual** key from the fields object.
+An alternative solution would be to remove the **Related individual** key from the fields object.

 <div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Remove the Related individual key</div></div><pre><code class="language-csharp">
 fields.Keys.Remove("Related individual");